evenmn/pack-water/README.md

 # Pack water
 pack-water a package for water packing, which relies on [the Packmol package](http://m3g.iqm.unicamp.br/packmol/home.shtml).
 It is ment to be used as input to LAMMPS for molecular dynamics simulations.
 The inputs include number of molecules, length of box/density of water and whether or not the packed water should support periodic boundary conditions.
 However, the package supports cubic shapes only.

+NB: This package will no longer be updated.
+Instead, the functionality is included in [the molecular builder](https://github.com/henriasv/molecular-builder), which is a more general python package for preparing systems for molecular dynamics simulations.

 ## Installation
 First download the contents:
 ``` bash